treasure-data/se-starter-pack/retail-starter-pack/README.md

 For further details, and specific details on the schema required see Data Ingestion.

 ### Mapping

+The mapping stage transforms data from the PRP layer to conform to the required schema structure for downstream processing.

-### Processing Flow
+#### Processing Flow

+1. **Schema Configuration**: Column mappings are defined in `schema_map.yml` configuration files
-In the mapping stage, PRP columns are mapped to required schema on schema_map. yml configurations
+2. **Field Transformation**: PRP columns are mapped to standardized field names and data types
-3. Mapped data moves to the SRC database
+3. **Data Movement**: Mapped data is loaded into the SRC (Source) database
-4. Standard validation and staging processes continue
+4. **Pipeline Continuation**: Standard validation and staging processes continue with the mapped data

+The mapping ensures consistent data structure across all source systems while preserving data lineage and maintaining referential integrity.

 ## Data Validation & Transformation